LucasBielinski/Lucas-Team-Builder/README.md

 ## Description

-I built this project to provide a quick way to log and store information for teams.
-I wanted a quick and easy way to have a team's contact info and descriptions in one place.
-In this project I learned how to construct classes and write tests.
+In this Node project, a user can enter employee information in their terminal and create teams.
+I built this as an easy way to log and keep track of employees in a workplace.
+This project taught me more about writing tests, how to use inquirer and node.js

 ## Installation